Latest Lagrange (LA) News Update

 TLDR

-1. Bitso Lists LA (9 December 2025) – Mexican exchange adds LA, expanding its Latin American accessibility.
+1. Bitso Lists LA Among New Tokens (9 December 2025) – Major Latin American exchange adds LA, broadening its accessibility and liquidity for regional investors.

 Deep Dive